 We are a welcoming and inclusive creative hub whose aim is to nurture both the flourishing of individual creative passions and the growth of a connected community.

 Little Woods Studios requires 2 weeks notice via email prior to the start of a class for a full refund.
 Refunds and transfers will not be processed if cancellation occurs within 2 weeks of the event commencing.

 We do not offer refunds for missed classes.

 Terms & Conditions

-We require 1 week notice in writing (email) prior to the class commencing for a full refund or transfer.
+We require 2 week notice in writing (email) prior to the class commencing for a full refund or transfer.
 In the event that a class is cancelled, students will be notified via text message or email and will be given a full refund.
 No shows will not be refunded, as we are a not for profit, any transfer of classes will incur a $10 fee to cover admin staff time.